 Cosmetic tattooing is nothing new.
 From eyebrow microblading to permanent eyeliner, more and more people are turning toward ink to make sure they look flawless from the moment they wake up.
 One of the more popular processes at the moment is freckle tattoos.
 While excessive sun exposure can cause serious skin damage, faux freckles are the semi-permanent option to get you looking constantly sun-kissed.

 The freckle pattern is created by a cosmetic tattoo artist using either a rotary motor (machine) or a single needle (hand-poked) with iron-based tattoo pigment to repeatedly poke small holes into your face.
-While the procedure causes a number of short-term side effects—including swelling, itchiness, and redness—the tattooing process is much less daunting than it sounds.
+While the procedure may cause several short-term side effects—including swelling, itchiness, and redness—the tattooing process is much less daunting than it sounds.
 If you’re hoping to wake up every day with youthful, dainty-looking skin, freckle tattoos might be just the thing for you.

 Placement is a personal thing for any tattoo, but freckle tattoos tend to be centered around the same areas on the face.
 Artists tend to suggest placing faux freckles mainly on the nose and upper cheeks, as that’s where the sun tends to hit the face the most.
 This allows the tattooed freckles to look as natural as possible.
-The goal is to place the dots as sporadically and asymmetrically as possible; any semblance of planning or pattern can make them look fake.
+The goal is to place the dots sporadically and asymmetrically; any semblance of planning or pattern can make them look fake.
 The same goes for choosing a size—keeping it natural.
 During your consult, you and the artist will discuss how big you want the dots and the artist will examine the skin for any preexisting freckles and mimic their natural look.
 On the flip side, "unnatural" and more creative placements and shapes are also highly requested, like hearts and astrological constellations.

 "I give a mirror to my clients so that we can periodically check everything as we go and decide on placement for new freckles throughout the process.
 Depending on how freckly we're going to go the appointment can take anywhere from one to two hours."